 Grids: Having grids on a plastic sheet makes it perfect for tracing the area.
 Used to analyze the graphology of signature and handwriting along with stamp marks.

-Reticle: When a flat circular glass has a measuring metric on the bottom that assists in measuring fine details are called a reticle.
+Reticle: When a flat circular glass has a measuring metric on the bottom that assists in measuring fine details is called a reticle.

 2. DSLR 35mm/Medium Format Camera